Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 ‘Similar to yours, actually.
 Transfiguration, Defence, Charms, Potions and Advanced Arithmancy.’

-‘Five’s a lot,’ she said.
-‘Especially Arithmancy.
+‘Five’s a lot, especially with Advanced Arithmancy in there.
 The only thing I hate more than Arithmancy is Slytherin winning at quidditch.’

-‘And getting through an entire conversation without some kind innuendo or lewd comment,’ Harry quipped.
+‘And getting through an entire conversation without some kind of innuendo or lewd comment,’ Harry quipped.

 ‘You love it,’ Katie retorted.
 ‘I’m your best friend.’